(Updated October 2016)

 - Over one-third of the energy produced in most nuclear power plants comes from plutonium.
 It is created in the reactor as a by-product.

 - Plutonium recovered from reprocessing normal reactor fuel is recycled as mixed-oxide fuel (MOX).

-- Plutonium is the principal fuel in a fast neutron reactor, and is progressively bred from non-fissile U-238 which comprises over 99% of natural uranium.
+- Plutonium is the principal fuel in a fast neutron reactor, and in any reactor it is progressively bred from non-fissile U-238 which comprises over 99% of natural uranium.

 - Plutonium has occurred naturally, but except for trace quantities it is not now found in the Earth's crust.